 Myth #3 – Truck Drivers can Operate on Minimal or no Sleep Because They are Used to It

 Many truck drivers work long shifts and odd hours, so there is a common misconception that a lack of sleep does not affect them like everyone else.
-In reality, a trucker is just as likely to become dangerously tired without adequate rest.
+In reality, a trucker is just as likely to become dangerously tired in Utah without adequate rest.

 The Federal Motor Carrier Safety Administration (FMCSA) imposes strict hours-of-service (HOS) limits on commercial drivers to prevent drowsy driving truck accidents.
 However, these rules can and do get broken, and even a driver who abides by them can become sleepy during long-haul trips.